yuanshunning/pickit-docs/docs/robot-integrations/abb/index.rst

 .. image:: /assets/images/robot-integrations/abb/abb-ip-configuration-step-2.jpg

-Set the IP address of the controller preferably to **169.254.5.182** which is an IP address in the same subnet as the Pick-it IP and set the subnet mask to **255.255.0.0**.
+Set the IP address of the controller preferably to **169.254.5.182** which is an IP address in the same subnet as the Pickit IP and set the subnet mask to **255.255.0.0**.

-The IP address of the robot can not be the same as the IP address of Pick-it.
+The IP address of the robot can not be the same as the IP address of Pickit.

 After these steps restart from the Flex pendant (assuming you have no write acces yet).